-With the modem router powered on, press and hold down the RESET button on the side panel of the modem router for 2 approximately seconds until the LED flashes quickly, then release the button.
+With the modem router powered on, press and hold down the Reset button on the modem router for 8 seconds until all LEDs turn on momentarily, then release the button.

 Note: Once the modem router is reset, the current configuration settings will be lost and you will need to re-configure the modem router.